cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 Using Yum::

-  $ sudo yum install cdap-gateway cdap-kafka cdap-master cdap-security cdap-web-app
+  $ sudo yum install cdap-gateway cdap-kafka cdap-master cdap-security cdap-ui

 Using APT::

-  $ sudo apt-get install cdap-gateway cdap-kafka cdap-master cdap-security cdap-web-app
+  $ sudo apt-get install cdap-gateway cdap-kafka cdap-master cdap-security cdap-ui

 Do this on each of the boxes that are being used for the CDAP components; our recommended installation is a minimum of two boxes.